LucyGith/Housing-Prices-Iowa/README.md

 # Housing-Prices-Iowa
 Exploring data set and find a good model of housing prices based on house characteristics.

-This project is a practice of data exploration and modeling by analyzing a given dataset and running multiple regressions using machine learning.
+This project is a subject of data exploration and modeling by analyzing a given dataset and running multiple regressions using machine learning.
 The goal is to build a predictive model of housing prices in Ames, Iowa.
 The house price dataset was from one of the Kaggle competitions “House Prices: Advanced Regression Techniques” and was compiled by Dean De Cock.

 <h2> Data Preparation, and Exploration </h2>